italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ## Cross-layer Link Failures

+The approach described here leverages the multi-layer POI capabilities to address failures in links between IP routers and ROADMs, relying on optical network protection/restoration to handle most failure scenarios.
+The connectivity between a router and an edge ROADM is characterized by having N working ports and one spare port (N+1) to handle protection.
+Depending on the specific network configuration and protection scheme adopted, this approach may offer some cost advantages because it reduces the overall resources required for protection in the optical network.
+Since the number of failed links between IP routers and edge ROADMs is lower, this configuration can achieve higher availability at lower costs while recovering 100% of IP traffic.

-This case is characterized by having R1 configured with N ports working (say, P1-P3) and 1 spare port (PP) left as the protection of the other N.
+Following the previous examples, this case is characterized by having R1 configured with N ports working (say, P1-P3) and 1 spare port (PP) left as the protection of the other N.
 In case of failure, for example of port P1, PP is dynamically activated and the traffic originally directed to P1 is steered to PP. PP receives the same configuration of P1 while P1 is brought in a down state.
 Differently from ordinary LAG, the traffic is not redistributed over the surviving links.
 Since a backup port (PP) is enabled, the traffic keeps on flowing on N links instead of N-1.
 If on the IP layer this scenario introduces the complexity of handling an extra port both on R1 and ROADM1, on the optical layer the configuration, as depicted in figure {{fig-ref-network}}, does not change as only N optical channels (e.g. lambdas) are used, as shown in figure {{fig-N-1-port-prot-architecture}}.